pierrotm777/SoundModule_Teensy4.0-version/README.md

 # Multi Sounds for RC boat (or Truck, Tank, Car and Plane)

 ## Credits
-Based on a croby-b's code idea.
+Based on a croby-b's code idea and powered by Rc-Navy libraries.

 ## Outline of the documentation
 1. Introduction (this page)